-"We have one live [data centre] and we will be going live with a second disaster recovery specific facility within the first half of this year," says Dorney.
-"We have agreed which data centre that will be.
+"We have one live [data center] and we will be going live with a second disaster recovery specific facility within the first half of this year," says Dorney.
+"We have agreed which data center that will be.
 It will be a Rackspace operated facility".

 Dorney would not reveal which city or state the facility would be in but, given that they already have a presence in Sydney, it would seem logical that the second facility would be in Melbourne or Brisbane.
 This would address the need for low latency and where the bulk of their ANZ customers are located.

-This would be the tenth data centre in Rackspace's global network and the first country, outside the United States, to boast two Rackspace data centres.
+This would be the tenth data center in Rackspace's global network and the first country, outside the United States, to boast two Rackspace data centers.

 "There's strong demand in the enterprise market for geo-redundancy in Australia.
 As a result, we'll be opening a second facility in the first half of this year."

-The new data centre will be a boost to the already significant growth Dorney is expecting.
+The new data center will be a boost to the already significant growth Dorney is expecting.

 In what is an increasingly cluttered and competitive market, Dorney told us Rackspace's opportunities will come from differentiating themselves from the likes of AWS and Microsoft Azure.
 Whereas those offerings are well suited for businesses that are looking for a pure platform as a service, Rackspace sees themselves as offering a more complete end-to-end service.